 - Increasing VM size to cope with larger demand without creating additional VMs.

-You can set up vertical scaling to be triggered based on metric based alerts from your VM Scale Set.
-When the alert is activated it fires a webhook that triggers a runbook which can scale your scale set up or down.
+You can set up vertical scaling to be triggered based on metric based alerts from your virtual machine scale set.
+When the alert is activated, it fires a webhook that triggers a runbook that can scale your scale set up or down.
 Vertical scaling can be configured by following these steps:

 - Create an Azure Automation account with run-as capability.

-- Import Azure Automation Vertical Scale runbooks for VM Scale Sets into your subscription.
+- Import Azure Automation Vertical Scale runbooks for virtual machine scale sets into your subscription.

 - Add a webhook to your runbook.

-- Add an alert to your VM Scale Set using a webhook notification.
+- Add an alert to your virtual machine scale set using a webhook notification.

 Create an Azure Automation Account with run-as capability

-The first thing you need to do is create an Azure Automation account that will host the runbooks used to scale the VM Scale Set instances.
-Recently Azure Automation introduced the "Run As account" feature which makes setting up the Service Principal for automatically running the runbooks on a user's behalf very easy.
-You can read more about this in the article below:
+The first thing you need to do is create an Azure Automation account that hosts the runbooks used to scale the virtual machine scale set instances.
+Recently Azure Automation introduced the "Run As account" feature that makes setting up the Service Principal for automatically running the runbooks on a user's behalf.
+For more information, see:

 Import Azure Automation Vertical Scale runbooks into your subscription

-The runbooks needed to vertically scale your VM Scale Sets are already published in the Azure Automation Runbook Gallery.
+The runbooks needed to vertically scale your virtual machine scale sets are already published in the Azure Automation Runbook Gallery.
 To import them into your subscription follow the steps in this article: